anthonymenecola/personal-2018/_posts/2018-02-02-my-first-post.md

 > It is not uncommon for engineering or business minded individuals to
 > think of design as some magical pixie dust that you sprinkle onto something
-> to make it more beautiful to the masses.
+> to make it more beautiful.

 The term design, in the landscape of the tech world, is a loaded and often misunderstood word.
 It is not uncommon for engineering or business minded individuals to think of design as some magical pixie dust that you sprinkle onto something to make it more beautiful to the masses.